dedis/cothority/README.md

 The software in this repository is put under a dual-licensing scheme: In general all of the provided code is open source via [GNU/AGPL 3.0](https://www.gnu.org/licenses/agpl-3.0.en.html), please see the [LICENSE](LICENSE.AGPL) file for more details.
-If you intend to use the cothority code for commercial purposes, please [contact us](mailto:dedis@epfl.ch) to get a commercial license.
+If you would like to use Cothority in a way not allowed by the applicable license, please [contact us](mailto:dedis@epfl.ch) to inquire about conditions to get a commercial license.

 ## Contact